Language learning extension comparison

 Frequently asked questions

-Common questions about using Practy as a language learning extension for YouTube and Netflix, and how it compares to Language Reactor, Trancy, and Migaku.
+Common questions about using Practy as a language learning extension for YouTube, Netflix, and reading on the web, and how it compares to Language Reactor, Trancy, LingQ, and Migaku.

 Is Practy better than Language Reactor?